TezBaydu/Milestone-project-4-GraphicDesign/README.md

         - Have since found base.html not in allauth and have updated.
             * Issue to note - when updating css in static folders these may not at first appear.
 Requires either a clear cache command (CTRL+F5) or stop server and re-run it.

-- Package description
-    * A text was too long for styling and although passed over via JSON this has been amended in Admin
-        * quality-request change from "Downloadable" High Quality content to "Download" High Quality content

 - Object set not serializable
     * packages list created but as there was more than one object to pull a list had to be created.
 This had to sit in [] to be serializable not {} !!
     * even so this wasn't actually needed and was removed altogether and the call made in contexts.py
     * This caused further issues as now no detail was being called and being pulled into bag.
 Previous calls were stored in session and this was being called instead.
     * Once cleared it was identificed there was a requirement to update add_to_bag and contexts.py, however another issue arrived where you could only add one of each package at a time.
-This would confuse user and so site re-design so only 1 package and purchse can be created, edited, deleted at a time.
+This would confuse user and so site re-design so only 1 package and purchase can be created, edited, deleted at a time.
 But one purchased it is stored as unique.

-- Messages not appearing when pushing items into bag...?! have been thorugh and updated Package, bag-item association not working in views.py
-    * Resolved after updated to Package and clearing site data and re-applying

 - Adjust Bag
     - Advised to use local storage session for package details